 The Office of Child Support provides hospitals and other agencies with guidance, support and reliable information about paternity establishment issues.
 Email questions to DHS-OCS-PEP@michigan.gov.

-Use this Order Form to order free publications, posters and the Power of Two video.
+Use this Publication Order List to order free publications.

 Share These Resources with Parents